Skip to main contentSkip to navigation

 VHDX Header and Metadata

-• File identifier at offset 0 (64KB VHDX signature), followed by two header copies at offsets 64KB and 128KB for redundancy
+• The 8-byte "vhdxfile" file type identifier sits at offset 0; two header copies live at offsets 64KB and 128KB for redundancy

 • Region table at offset 192KB describes the location of the BAT (Block Allocation Table) and metadata regions within the file

-• BAT maps each virtual disk block to its physical offset in the VHDX file; for dynamic disks, unallocated blocks have a BAT entry of zero
+• BAT maps each virtual disk block to its physical offset in the VHDX file; for dynamic disks, unallocated blocks have a BAT entry state of PAYLOAD_BLOCK_NOT_PRESENT

-• 4KB log region between the headers records pending metadata updates; Hyper-V replays this log on mount to ensure consistency
+• Log region (1MB by default, at the 1MB offset after the headers and region table) records pending metadata updates; Hyper-V replays this log on mount to ensure consistency

-• Metadata region stores virtual disk size, logical/physical sector size, and parent locator (for differencing disks)
+• Metadata region stores virtual disk size, logical/physical sector size, payload block size (configurable 1MB to 256MB, 32MB default), and parent locator for differencing disks

 • Each checkpoint creates an .avhdx file that becomes the active write target; the parent .vhdx becomes read-only